-The Mustansiriya Madrasa is one of the only buildings still standing that provides evidence for Baghdad’s role as a center for Islamic Art and for the city’s role in the development of geometric ornament.
-Situated on the Tigris River, this brick, two-story, rectangular madrasa is organised around a central courtyard.
-Three iwans open onto the court while the fourth side leads down a long corridor off of which are three open spaces that functioned as an oratory.
-The entrances exhibited arabesque-sculpted terracotta and geometric patterned masonry work, featuring vegetal themes that recall earlier Abbasid and even Umayyad motifs.
+The Mustansiriya Madrasa is one of the only existing buildings that provides evidence of Baghdad’s role as a centre for Islamic Art and the city’s role in developing geometric ornament.
+This brick, two-story, rectangular madrasa is situated on the Tigris River around a central courtyard.
+Three iwans open onto the court while the fourth side leads down a long corridor, three open spaces that function as an oratory.
+The entrances exhibited arabesque-sculpted terracotta and geometric patterned masonry work, featuring vegetal themes that recall earlier Abbasid and Umayyad motifs.

 Looks like this building has witnessed a lot over all these centuries